engineblock/engineblock/docs/dev_contributing.md

 ### Change Scoping

 Like with **easy pick** issues, those which are likely to be more effort will be marked as **needs design**.
 The goals of any **needs design** will be to propose in more detail the moving parts and user-facing ideas which might be too complex or opaque for a single coding and testing effort.
-Think of these as *epic* ideas, which will, by their nature, be required to have some design documentation submitted before they are merged.
+Think of these as *epic* ideas, which will, by their nature, be required to have some design and usage documentation submitted before they are merged.